Categories

 • Workshops

-Individuals may present in only ONE individual, panel, or poster presentation.
+Individuals may present in only ONE individual or panel presentation.

-Workshop hosts may present in one additional panel or poster presentation.
+Workshop hosts may present in one additional panel presentation.

 INDIVIDUAL PRESENTATIONS

-Individual presentations are 5–7 minutes and should be designed to promote discussion during the second half of the session.
-Submit a proposal of no more than 250 words (not including citations) of the proposed presentation.
+Individual presentations are 5–7 minutes per individual presenter and should be designed to promote discussion during the second half of the session.
+Submit a proposal of no more than 250 words (not including references) of the proposed presentation.

 PANEL PRESENTATIONS